Schiiss/blog/_posts/2024-07-31-introduction-to-langgraph.md

 At the end of the day, this is probably just semantics but it is helpful to understand some general guidelines for what constitutes an agentic application.

-Agents also generally have access to the tools which can extend an LLM's capabilities.
+Agents also generally have access to tools which can extend an LLM's capabilities.
 An example of a tool could be a python function that allows the LLM to search the web.

 Continuing the example of enabling an LLM to search the web, an input is provided to the agentic app and it determines the input falls outside of it’s training dataset so it must search Bing to get the answer it needs.
 Below is a diagram that demonstrates a basic agentic workflow.